-CDI 4.1 deprecates the Unified EL integration API in BeanManager and places the relevant methods to a dedicated interface ELAwareBeanManager, which is present in a new supplemental API artifact: jakarta.enterprise:jakarta.enterprise.cdi-el-api.
+The Unified EL integration API in BeanManager has been deprecated and the relevant methods added to a dedicated interface ELAwareBeanManager, which is present in a new supplemental API artifact: jakarta.enterprise:jakarta.enterprise.cdi-el-api.
 This supplemental artifact declares a JPMS module jakarta.cdi.el, which declares a dependency on jakarta.cdi and jakarta.el.